 The 5000 most frequently used Spanish words in 21 Spanish-speaking countries; core vocabulary, with detailed explanations, translations, and sample sentences.
 There are two main listings – the frequency list and the alphabetical one – but you can also find the word you need using thematically organized lists.

 A Q&A app created by the Lang-8 team.
 You can ask questions to native speakers of Spanish, and answer those made by the learners of your language.
 Available on iOS and Android.
+Read our full review of HiNative.

 Project Gutenberg (Spanish)